5 natural remedies against eczema

 • 2 tablespoons of pure shea butter

-Then stir vigorously with the whisk to obtain a homogeneous and creamy mixture.
+Then whisk vigorously to obtain a smooth and homogeneous mixture.
 Let cool.

-While it is still liquid, then transfer the mixture into the pot.
+While it is still liquid, then transfer the mixture into the jar.
 Wait 24 hours to let the balm solidify at room temperature.

 Usage tips

-After your shower/bath, apply the SOS balm to your skin.
-Focus on very dry areas (elbows, knees, hands, etc.).
+After your shower/bath, apply the SOS balm on your skin.
+Focus on very dry areas (elbows, knees, hands...).
 It will melt easily and nourish deeply.
-Don't hesitate to use it throughout the day, as soon as you feel discomfort or an itch, it will pamper you!
+Feel free to use it throughout the day, as soon as you feel discomfort or itching, it will come to cocoon you!

 Result

-This ultra-rich balm will be your ally to nourish your skin on a daily basis, soothe very dry areas and protect it from aggression, especially in winter.
-Goodbye discomfort, redness and tightness!
+This ultra-rich balm will be your ally to nourish your skin daily, soothe very dry areas, and protect them from aggressions, especially in winter.
+Goodbye discomfort, redness, and tightness!

-Moreover, on days when you don't have time to concoct it, we have our ready-made Magic Balm for you!
+Moreover, on days when you don't have time to make it, we have for you our ready-made Magic Balm!

-This magical balm contains several oils from the first cold extraction, specially selected for their nourishing, anti-inflammatory, regenerating, restorative and soothing properties: Calendula macerate, hemp oil, seed oil, calophyll oil, evening primrose oil, and shea butter.
-Click here to discover our Magic Balm .
+This magic balm contains several first cold-pressed oils, specially selected for their nourishing, anti-inflammatory, regenerating, repairing, and soothing properties: Calendula macerate, hemp oil, seed oil, calophyllum oil, evening primrose oil, and shea butter.
+Click here to discover our Magic Balm.

-Skin Mousse is a mixture of Aloe Vera gel and vegetable oils.
-It differs from balm by its lighter side, in the form of “mayonnaise”.
-It will be ideal to apply to the face, or in summer, for a fluid and fresh treatment to use all over the body.
+Skin Mousse is a blend of Aloe Vera gel and vegetable oils.
+It differs from balm by its lighter texture, in the form of "mayonnaise."
+It will be ideal to apply on the face, or in summer, for a fluid and fresh treatment to use all over the body.

-Aloe Vera has been used for centuries, even millennia, for its moisturizing, soothing and healing properties.
-It will be combined with hemp oil which soothes and nourishes without greasing, and Neem oil which is anti-inflammatory and anti-bacterial.
+Aloe Vera has been used for centuries, even millennia, for its moisturizing, soothing, and healing properties.
+It will be combined with hemp oil which soothes and nourishes without greasiness, and Blackcurrant oil which is anti-inflammatory and antibacterial.

 Recipe